 Presidential Inaugural Parades

 In 1917, the regimental band traveled to Washington, D.C., and marched in its first Presidential Inaugural Parade for President Woodrow Wilson.
-The band has gone on to march in eleven Presidential Inaugural Parades.
+The band has gone on to march in 11 Presidential Inaugural Parades.
 Impressively, the band was awarded first place in 1953, 1957, and 1961.
-Just before the 1965 inaugural, the parade was declared a non-competitive event, and a few days later the Highty-Tighties marched past President Johnson as "retired champions."
+Just before the 1965 inaugural, the parade was declared a non-competitive event, and a few days later the Highty-Tighties marched past President Lyndon Johnson as "retired champions."
 The Highty-Tighties effectively ended the days of competitive Presidential Inaugural Parades!

 The Highty-Tighties continue to add to their amazing history as one of the oldest college bands in the nation.
 They are invited to parades and events that are attended by bands from all over the United States.
 In 1964, the Highty-Tighties opened the World's Fair in New York City.
 In 1982, they again appeared at the World's Fair, this time in Knoxville, Tennessee.
 They have appeared on national television in the Macy's Thanksgiving Day Parade in New York City six times and in the Mardi Gras Parade in New Orleans four times.
 On even more numerous occasions they have participated in the Cherry Blossom Parade in the nation's capital; the Apple Blossom Parade in Winchester, Virginia; the Azalea Festival in Norfolk, Virginia, and Wilmington, North Carolina; and almost every Virginia governor's inaugural parade.
 The history of the Highty-Tighties is both long and proud, and new pages are being added to it each school year.